 I’ve documented in previous posts from this year’s visit to Oaxaca, that I had nothing to worry about.
 Chef Rodolfo was the same kind and generous person to me that he had been in years previous, actually even more so.

-This year I was fortunate to be invited into Rodolfo’s parent’s home to have a enjoy a meal prepared by his mother Evelia.
+This year I was honoured to be invited into Rodolfo’s parent’s home to have a meal prepared by his mother Evelia.
 Walking into their home, I was struck with the similarities to my own family home, down to the same couches surrounding their television which sits next to the dining room table, which was topped with the same lace tablecloth my mother has.

 All of Evelia’s food was amazing and prepared with so much care, but her chile rellenos were to die for!